alehro/AspNetCoreSpa/README.md

 - Integrate dto.ts generation into npm start.
 Use parallel shell.
 - UPDATE: use dotnet watch instead of gulp.
 We are monitoring cs files after all.
+- UPDATE 2: reuse the old approach: add ts generator project as dependency to the web project. this will make dotnet watch to execute the ts generators post build step.
+But it won't work!! because here ts generator depends on the web....

 ## Features